raluka/web_guesser/README.md

 ## I2: Using ERB and HTML

 Let’s move toward letting the user actually put in a guess and give feedback.

+## I3: Guessing Numbers

+In this iteration, let’s focus on:

+- Writing an HTML Form
+- Reacting to the Guess (working with params)